confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

   WHERE ID = 5;
 ```
 !!! note
-	Tables derived using Table-Table joins aren't queryable directly.
+	Currently, tables derived using Table-Table joins aren't queryable directly.
 To derive a queryable table, you can do:
-	`CREATE TABLE QUERYABLE_JOIN_TABLE AS SELECT * FROM JOIN_TABLE;`
-	and then issue pull queries against `QUERYABLE_JOIN_TABLE`
+	`CREATE TABLE QUERYABLE_JOIN_TABLE AS SELECT * FROM JOIN_TABLE;` and then issue pull queries against `QUERYABLE_JOIN_TABLE`.